-This begs the question: what is intuitive or natural?
-A lot of the formulas in this book feel somewhat intuitive to me now, but that is only because I have been staring at them for many years now.
+The little digression above makes it clear that what's intuitive or natural to me will not necessarily come across as intuitive or natural to you.
+Indeed, a lot of the formulas in this book feel somewhat intuitive to me but that is only because I have been staring at them for many years now.
 They were not intuitive - not at all, really - before I had diligently worked my way through them.
-As I learned how to relate the key equations in physics by fits and starts, some new picture emerged in a cognitive process that was characterized by the rare but essential experience of the Aha-Erlebnis-a sudden insight into the question that has troubled me for all of my life: what are these quantum-mechanical amplitudes?
+As I learned how to relate the key equations in physics by fits and starts, some new picture emerged in a cognitive process that was characterized by the rare but essential experience of the Aha-Erlebnis-a sudden insight into the question that has troubled me for all of my life: what are those quantum-mechanical amplitudes?
 What does that quantum-mechanical wavefunction represent, exactly?
 I believe I have the answer to that question now-and the objective of this book is to share it with you.

-The formulas and equations will most probably not come across as intuitive to you.
-This book is not an easy read.
+I cannot promise that this book will be an easy read.
+It's not-even if I will be avoiding differential equations.
 However, I am confident you will get some kind of feel for what the equations and formulas actually mean because all of the formulas I use represent something we can imagine in terms of three-dimensional space and one-dimensional time-something we can understand in our Universe.
 With "our Universe", I really mean our world, which is not to be equated with some abstract mathematical space defined in terms of strings and hidden dimensions.
 I believe a true understanding of physics implies an understanding in terms of the geometry and the physicality of the situation at hand.

-You'll say: of course.
+You'll say: of course!
 But it not so obvious.
-Indeed, let me contrast what I am trying to do with the rather limited ambition of mainstream physicists, which may be summed up in the following rather famous
+Indeed, let me contrast what I am trying to do with the rather limited ambition of mainstream physicists, which may be summed up in the following rather famous quote of the equally famous Richard Feynman: